-3.3.14 Based on forecasting undertaken in 2018, in the Council had an estimated deficit of approximately 1,012 square metres of floor space for local archives.
+3.3.16 Based on forecasting undertaken in 2018, in the Council had an estimated deficit of approximately 1,012 square metres of floor space for local archives.
 To meet current need, the Council would need to increase the floor space provision for local archives by approximately 55% against industry benchmarking.
 If no action were to be taken, this would increase to a deficit of 1,354 square metres by 2040.
-There are currently no other services in the borough that are able to offset the Council's need for archival floor space requirements.
+There are currently no other services in the Borough that can offset the Council's need for archival floor space requirements.